Occupational Injuries and Third Party Lawsuits

 The workers’ compensation system exists to grant injured workers access to the medical care they need, as well as other benefits such as a partial payment of wages for time missed.
 In exchange for this, employers are largely shielded from civil litigation.
 In cases where the accident or injuries can be attributed to the negligence of a third party, however, it may be appropriate to consider filing a lawsuit seeking financial compensation from the party responsible for your injuries.

 If you have suffered an injury in the workplace or while performing work-related duties offsite, we can help you fight for the workers’ compensation benefits that you are due as well as any additional financial compensation that might be rightfully yours.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227 to speak directly with a skilled and experienced attorney about your case.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227 to speak directly with a skilled and experienced attorney about your case.

 Third Party Negligence